Now that you have a handle on the basics of structuring content for an HTML file:

 - All interactive controls such as a button, sliding control, or drag-and-drop widget must be usable by the keyboard.

 - There are 2 ways to hide information from the accessibility tree, which should be used very sparingly for situations where content is unimportant or meant to be hidden.
+An example of this would be hiding icons that have been added to display extra decoration or branding.
 You can do this either with

 aria-hidden=”true”.
 You should never use these on an element that is visible and can be focused with the keyboard, such as an input field or a link.